qngapparat/java2faas/README.md

 * Only Gradle is supported as build system
 * You can use dependencies just like before.
 Make sure you name it `build.gradle`.
+* Java 8 is used // TODO use latest per platform
 ## Licence

 MIT